jcurl/code.research/qnx/benchmarks/malloc/results/README.md

 ### 2.5.
 Raspberry Pi 4 - 2GB (QNX 8.0.0)

-This is using the default configuration of `procnto-smp-instr` without superlocking enabled.
+The kernel `procnto-smp-instr` is started with the default configuration, except for *Superlocking* which enables the option `-mL`.

 ![](./rpi4_qnx800/malloc.png)